mbartling/Hadoop_playground/README.md

 ### Debugging Map and Reduce Separately

 By default, the EOS system discards the Map-stage outputs automatically after Map-Reduce completes.
 Unfortunately, this makes it difficult to debug Hadoop Streaming programs.
 An easy way around this is to run the MR method 3 times, once with map and no reduce, once with reduce and no map, and once with both map and reduce.
-This can be accomplished using

 For example, to run streaming with no reduce: